CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Apprentice/DisguiseFlesh.md

 # Disguise Flesh

-Depending on the wins achieved, a user achieve one of the followling effects by morphing their own flesh.
-Addiontal stats are not gained as this is merely a disguise.
+Depending on the wins achieved, a user achieve one of the following effects by morphing their own flesh.
+Additional stats are not gained as this is merely a disguise.
 Damage taken in this form persists when returning to the character's original form.

 |          Effect          | Challenge Level | Magic Resource Cost |  Duration  |
 | :-----------------------: | :-------------: | :-----------------: | :--------: |